AgentSoftware/jr-php-dev-exercise/README.md

 * Present a form that asks for a name and an image, and when submitted:
     * Saves a new picture to the database
-    * Saves the uploaded file the public folder
+    * Saves the uploaded file to the public folder
     * Redirects the user back to the homepage.

 There is stubbed out code in a couple of places as a starting point: